SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 Positive
 : The dataset you will be using in this lab originally comes from the NYC Taxi & Limousine Commission's open data release of more than a billion taxi ride records.
 Google then extended one week worth of data (3M taxi rides) from their original pickup and drop-off points into full routes in order to simulate a fleet of taxis roaming the streets of NYC.
 Solace is streaming this data over Solace PubSub+ for you to analyze and process.

-<p>Terms of Use: This dataset is publicly available for anyone to use under the following terms provided by the Dataset Source — [https://data.cityofnewyork.us/](https://data.cityofnewyork.us/) — and is provided "AS IS" without any warranty, express or implied, from Solace.
-Solace disclaims all liability for any damages, direct or indirect, resulting from the use of the dataset.</p>
+Terms of Use: This dataset is publicly available for anyone to use under the following terms provided by the Dataset Source — [https://data.cityofnewyork.us](https://data.cityofnewyork.us) — and is provided "AS IS" without any warranty, express or implied, from Solace.
+Solace disclaims all liability for any damages, direct or indirect, resulting from the use of the dataset.

 ## Design an Event Driven Architecture